Myrmex/overview/cadmus/dev/deploy/hosting.md

 - `Seed`:
   - `ProfileSource` (`SEED__PROFILESOURCE`): the source of the profile file.
 Typically you should not change this.
   - `ItemCount` (`SEED__ITEMCOUNT`): the count of the mock items you might want to seed into your database when creating it.
 On startup, the API service creates and seeds the database if not found.
-  - `IndexDelay` (`SEED__INDEXDELAY`): an optional delay in seconds.
+  - `SeedDelay` (`SEED__DELAY`): an optional delay in seconds.
 When greater than 0, the API service waits the specified amount of time before starting to seed the database index.
-This may be required if the underlying database service takes some time to startup in your host.
+This is usually required because the underlying database service takes some time to startup in your host.
 It is usually advisable to set this to some seconds; for slower machines in local environments you might also increase it up to 25 seconds or more.

 #### Securing Databases